peffa/HW14/README.md

 server.js - Establishes our requirements to run the application and the port to which we are syncing.

+## Potential Changes
+Customizable positioning and color to add uniqueness for the business it’s being used for.

+---

 # Unit 14 Sequelize Homework: Reverse Engineering Code